Kiran-Rao/kiran-rao.github.io/docs/unpublished/2022-04-13-zero-downtime-migrations.md

 author: Kiran Rao
 ---

-At The League, a challenge we often faced was migrating database schemas.
+At The League, a common task was migrating a database schema.
-We would often do this when queries were performing poorly, column types incorrect, or the tables were created years ago for a silghtly different use case.
+This was done to improve query performance, change column names/types, or to adapt data to new use cases.
-While this may seem like a straightforward set of SQL commands, it can become a complex coreographed dance on production to be achieved with zero downtime and no undesired data loss.
+While this may seem like a straightforward set of SQL commands, it becomes a complex coreographed dance on production to be achieved with zero downtime.
+The steps are as follows:

+1. Create the new table
+1. Write to both old and new table
+1. Copy data (in chunks) from old to new
+1. Validate consistency
+1. Switch reads to new table
+1. Stop writes to the old table
+1. Cleanup old table

 This guide will go through the step by step process of migrating a table `old` to `new` in PostgreSQL.
 While the examples are for a PostgreSQL table migration, the same steps can apply to almost any migration.
-Note that normalized schema design, index selection, and performance optimization are outside the scope of this guide.
+Normalized schema design, index selection, and performance optimization are outside the scope of this guide.

 ## Background

+### Existing Schema

-Let's define an existing schema for ourselves:
+Let's assume we're given an existing schema with a table named `old`:

 ```sql
 CREATE EXTENSION IF NOT EXISTS "uuid-ossp";